polly3d/mockai/README.md

 - **MOCK_FILE_PATH**: The path to the text file of random responses.
 - **MOCK_FILE_SEPERATER**: Random contents seperater.
 As there may be instances of line breaks or code outputs, it is not advisable to separate with line breaks.

+## Custom Header
+- `x-set-response-delay-ms` header can be sent from the client to delay the response by that time.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or create an issue to get started.